Ali Masjid: First battle of Ali Masjid

 Ali Masjid was the scene of battles during the Anglo-Afghan wars.
 In 1842 during the First Anglo-Afghan War, the fort was garrisoned by the British.
 During the disastrous retreat from Kabul, a relief force under Colonel Charles Wild was attacked by Afghan troops of Akbar Khan at the entrance of the Khyber Pass and forced to fall back.
 The British garrison was forced to evacuate the fort and withdraw to Jamrud.

 Second battle of Ali Masjid

 In November 1878, during the Second Anglo-Afghan War, the Peshawar Valley Field Force under General Sir Samuel Browne captured the fort from the Afghans under Faiz Muhammad.

 In May 1879, the Khyber Pass was ceded to British control by the Treaty of Gandamak, after which the fort was within the British Raj.
 The British then established their own fort on the site, commanding a strategic view over the Khyber Pass.
 The fort has a small cemetery which contains the graves of British soldiers who fell in the second Afghan War.
 The valley walls bear insignias of regiments that have served here.
+The Ali Masjid Mosque is also mentioned in the book Tuzk-i Babur, written by the first king of the Mughal Empire when he captured Kabul in 1505.
+After that, he travelled to India through the Khyber Pass and stayed at the masjid, later travelling to Peshawar.